 A double closing is an alternative wholesaling strategy to the wildly popular contract selling method.
 More specifically, however, double closings will witness an investor actually purchase a subject property, only to turn around and sell it fairly quickly—hence the name double closing.
-A double closing will quite literally have an investor close two independent deals (one with the original seller and one with the final buyer).
-When all is said and done, a double close isn’t all that different from the way you would typically buy and sell a property; it just happens in a much shorter period of time.
-It is not uncommon for double closings to take place over the course of hours, days, or weeks.
+A double closing will literally have an investor close two independent deals (one with the original seller and one with the final buyer).
+When all is said and done, a double close isn’t all that different from how you would typically buy and sell a property; it just happens in a much shorter period of time.
+It is not uncommon for double closings to occur over hours, days, or weeks.

 If you have yet to sign any double closing contracts of your own, I highly recommend seeking legal advice.
 Don’t make any moves until a legal professional has made sure everything is on the up-and-up.
-A double closing real estate transaction isn’t exactly rocket science, but there are a lot of rules that need to be followed.
+A double closing real estate transaction isn’t exactly rocket science, but many rules need to be followed.
 With a legal representative in your corner, there’s no reason you shouldn’t know how to do a double closing within the confines of the law.

 It is worth noting that, over the course of a double closing, investors will incur the standard fees associated with a real estate closing, which are directly correlated to the state in which the transaction takes place.
 What’s more, the investor will be added to the chain of title, as they briefly owned the property at one point.

 As I already alluded to, there are two primary wholesaling strategies: contract assigning and double closing.
-The latter I went over in depth already, but the former has several differences that warrant your attention; namely, the transfer of ownership, or lack thereof.
-Whereas a double closing will have a wholesaler actually purchase the property (therefore being committed to the chain of title), assigning a contract will not require the wholesaler to purchase the property.
+The latter I went over in-depth already, but the former has several differences that warrant your attention, namely, the transfer of ownership, or lack thereof.
+Whereas a double closing will have a wholesaler actually purchase the property (therefore being committed to the chain of title), assigning a contract will not require the wholesaler to purchase it.
 Instead, contract assignment (otherwise known as selling a contract) wholesale strategies will witness wholesalers sell their rights to purchase the subject property—not the property itself.
 That’s worth repeating: when you sell a contract, you are not selling the property—you are actually selling your right to buy the property to another investor.

 Unlike a double closing, contract assignment will never have an investor take title to the home, nor will they show up on the chain of title.
 Perhaps even more importantly, a contract assignment typically won’t require any funding on behalf of the investor.
 Instead, the new buyer will be paying the investor for the rights to buy the home.